alexanderhale/deploying-machine-learning-models/README.md

 # Deployment of Machine Learning Models
 Accompanying repo for the online course Deployment of Machine Learning Models.

-For the documentation, visit the [course on Udemy](https://www.udemy.com/deployment-of-machine-learning-models/?couponCode=TIDREPO).
+This fork contains notebooks of the examples and training exercises that accompany the course.
+The course material is not contained in this repository.